matrix-org/synapse/docs/usage/configuration/config_documentation.md

        * `picture_claim`: name of the claim containing an url for the user's profile picture.
          Defaults to 'picture', which OpenID Connect compliant providers should provide and has to refer to a direct image file such as PNG, JPEG, or GIF image file.

+         Currently only supported in server configurations where media repository runs within the Synapse process.

        * `localpart_template`: Jinja2 template for the localpart of the MXID.
           If this is not set, the user will be prompted to choose their